Property Finance

 Every investment property owner, ever.

 The location of your property is one of these factors.
-While property management in Sydney would average a 5.5% fee, Melbourne property managers average 6% as their fee, and you’ll find that the fees in Perth easily hit the 8-10% range.
+While property management fees in Sydney might average between 5 and 7.5% fee, Melbourne property managers average can be slightly higher, and you’ll find fees in Perth often easily hit the 8-10% range.
 Fees can even vary within a state and it wouldn't be unusual to find lower management fees in popular metropolitan areas than in regional areas.

 Another factor to consider is property management fees are negotiable.
 Owners with more properties under management can often negotiate a lower fee.
 Property owners with a single investment can also benefit from this by negotiating 'additional costs' in the base rate that might not make financial sense for you down the line.

-These reasons alone make it really difficult to find accurate, up-to-date information on the price of property management fees.
-Whether you want to do a simple comparison or shop around for the best deals, you might find the going tough.
+These reasons alone make it really difficult to find accurate, up-to-date information on the price of property management fees so you can know exactly how much you 'should' be paying.

 What is included in a property management fee?